PhamDuong1311/Viettel_report/IPC.md

 https://github.com/PhamDuong1311/Viettel_report/tree/main/IPC
 # III.
 Synchronization
 ## 1. POSIX Semaphores
-### 1.1 Basic Semaphore
+### 1.1 Basic POSIX Semaphore
 #### a.
 Semaphore
-Semaphores in software function similarly to railroad semaphores, with the kernel managing them, and processes or threads performing semaphore operations.
-Just as railroad semaphores control train traffic to prevent accidents, software semaphores regulate access to shared resources to avoid conflicts between processes or threads.
-Proper use of semaphores ensures smooth system operation, but improper usage can lead to run-time errors, ranging from mild database corruption to more critical issues in process control or real-time systems.
+Semaphore is a synchronization mechanism used to coordinate access to a shared resource among multiple threads or processes in a multithreaded or multiprocess system.
 #### b.
 Semaphore operations
 Semaphores are objects created by the kernel and are represented as non-negative integers, which are managed through system calls.
 There are three basic operations that can be performed on a semaphore:
 - **Creation**: A semaphore is created with an initial non-negative integer value, indicating how many processes or threads can access a particular resource.